medcomdk/MedCom-FHIR-Communication/docs/assets/documents/governance-for-careCommunication.md

 It is optional for systems to support sending cancellations, however it is a requirement that all systems can receive and show cancellations as well as display in the user interface that a CareCommunication has been cancelled.

 ##### Cancellation
 A cancellation must be sent if a CareCommunication has been sent to an incorrect receiver, on a wrong personal identification number (cpr) or when a file with content on a wrong personal identification number (cpr) has been attached.
 When the system cancels a CareCommunication, the cancellation must both contain a reason for cancellation and a technical reference to the specific CareCommunication that is being cancelled.
+A simple illustration of a cancellation is illustrated on <a href="#Fig3">Figure 3</a>.
 * A cancellation will at any time overrule any other CareCommunication status in a message thread (e.g. reply, forwarding and correction).
 If a cancellation is received the status of the entire message thread must be shown as ‘cancelled’.
 * The user can only cancel a CareCommunication that the sender system itself has sent.